-Possible contributors may include:
+Possible contributors and topics may include:

 - Information about the latest software and technology affecting data centers